RishikeshNK/simutrade-api/README.md

             "userId": "[userId]"
         }
         ```
+    - One possible use case for this end-point is for allowing a password reset functionality in the future.
 - [x] GET `/api/v1/users/profile`
     - In order to get information about the logged-in user, send a GET request to `/api/v1/users/profile`.
 - [x] GET `/api/v1/users/holdings`